Sometimes, while writing some code, I can not keep track of time and end up not really knowing the time I have spent on it.

 sleep 10

-When you run it, it will show you :
+doneWhen you run it, it will show you :

-➜ ~ timer "Writing a blog post about making a timer"
+β ~ timer "Writing a blog post about making a timer"

-Writing a blog post about making a timer time 0h:12m:30s
+Writing a blog post about making a timer time 0h:12m:30s And the log file :

-➜ ~ cat time.log
+β ~ cat time.log

-In my case it will create a time.log file wherever you run the script.
+Writing a blog post about making a timer date: 18-03-2021 / user: dennis / time: 0h:1m:50s [750]In my case it will create a time.log file wherever you run the script.
 This is handy for me as I will generate one in the root of the project I am working on.
-If you want a more general log file you can change the FILENAME variable to something like /home/username/time.log so that wherever you run the script from data will be added to the same log file in your home directory.